Scott Dixon (boxer): Legal issues

 In 2005, Dixon was arrested for attempted murder in Glasgow.

-In October 2009, Dixon was extradited to Malta from the United Kingdom on charges of conspiring to traffic 446kg of cannabis.
+In October 2009, Dixon was extradited to Malta from the United Kingdom on charges of conspiring to traffic 446 kg of cannabis.
 The drug haul was at the time the largest drug haul in Maltese history.
 He pleaded not guilty.

 In a 2014 libel case filed by TV presenter Stephanie Chirchop against journalists Julia Farrugia and Karl Stagno Navarra, it emerged that Dixon and his then-girlfriend Chircop filed a police report claiming Silvio Scerri, chief of staff to Home Affairs Minister Manuel Mallia, plotted to have Dixon killed by a Polish man.
 The minister stood by Scerri and claimed the allegations were false.
 In November 2014, police Inspector Chris Pullicino suggested the report may have been false.

 In February 2014, Dixon was acquitted of cocaine possession after being arrested in St. Julian's 2 years prior.
 He was acquitted as the alleged cocaine was actually paracetamol.